CommunityDragon/Docs/wad.md

 If you jump to the offset of the entry, there is a `uint` specifying the length of the file redirection that follows it.

-The filre redirection is a string path.
+The file redirection is a string path.

 It tells the game to load the File Redirection file path instead of the one the xxHash specifies.